Importing Cinema 4D assets into the Unreal Editor

 Import via Drag&Drop from the Finder or Explorer to the Content Browser in the Unreal Editor.
 A small status window appears while the import is being prepared (bottom right of the figure).

 During the import, the desired pipeline stack can be selected (see red marking in the top left of the illustration).
 The default Assets stack is already correctly configured for loading Cinema 4D content by installing the Cineware Interchange components and can therefore be used unchanged.
 Otherwise, you can select your own stack here, to which you have manually added the previously discussed Cineware pipelines.
-Then confirm using the Import button (see marking at the bottom right of the illustration)
+Then confirm using the Import button (see marking at the bottom right of the illustration).

 A preview of the components within the file used for the import then appears (see left-hand column in the illustration), within which individual components can also be excluded from the import by clicking away the blue checkmarks or examined with regard to their content by clicking on them.
 Click on the Dismiss button to continue with the import.

-Once the import is complete, the corresponding components and assets appear in the various categories of the Content Browser (here Materials, StaticMesh and Texture).
-By dragging the entries from the StaticMesh category directly into the 3D Viewport, the imported models can be placed there directly.After selecting the desired folder for importing the assets, you can also select the Pipeline Stack to be used (see right-hand side of the following figure).
+After selecting the desired folder for importing the assets, you can also select the Pipeline Stack to be used (see right-hand side of the following figure).
 Make sure that a Pipeline Stack containing the Cineware pipelines is selected.
 By default, the Cineware installer ensures that you can directly select the default Scene Pipeline Stack, which automatically interprets all objects, materials and animations contained in the Cinema 4D file correctly.
 If you have previously configured a different pipeline stack with the required Cineware pipelines, select this under Stacks Preset.

 Import via the File menu of the Unreal Editor (see point 1) with subsequent selection of the desired storage location within the Unreal project (see point 2).
 During the import preparation, a status window appears (see point 3) and then the stack responsible for processing the data can be selected (see point 4).
-Finally, click on the Import button (see red marking at the bottom right).After clicking the Import button, another dialog opens in which a GeometryCache can be activated for all meshes contained in the file.
+Finally, click on the Import button (see red marking at the bottom right).
+After clicking the Import button, another dialog opens in which a GeometryCache can optionally be activated for all meshes contained in the file.
 These Geometry Caches are required, for example, for importing animated point positions.
-This can then be used to import object deformations, PLA animations or the results of a baked clothing simulation, for example.
+This can then be used to import Pose Morph object deformations, PLA animations or the results of a baked clothing simulation.
 If the Cinema 4D file contains such objects, activate the options for these in the GeometryCache column.
 Otherwise, only static meshes or meshes that can be deformed by joints/bones are imported.

-Optional activation possibility for loading geometry caches for each object in order to transfer animated point positions of the geometry into the Unreal Editor.
-Elements that do not allow the use of geometry caches are automatically marked with corresponding warning symbols.However, as can also be seen in the lower half of the figure above, there are also objects and structures for which no Geometry Caches can be used at all, such as null or joint objects that do not contain any points themselves.
-In these cases, a corresponding warning symbol is displayed in the column for GeometryCache.
+Optional activation possibility for loading Geometry Caches for each object in order to transfer animated point positions of the geometry into the Unreal Editor.
+Elements that do not allow the use of Geometry Caches are automatically marked with corresponding locked symbols.
+However, as can also be seen in the lower half of the figure above, there are also objects and structures for which no Geometry Caches can be used at all, such as null or joint objects that do not contain any points themselves.
+In these cases, a corresponding locked symbol is then displayed in the column for GeometryCache.

-Finally, after clicking on the OK button, a last dialog opens where you can make the final selection as to which elements of the file should be loaded.
+- When loading animations, existing morph target interpolation curves are deleted.Finally, after clicking on the OK button, a last dialog opens where you can make the final selection as to which elements of the file should be loaded.
 Only the elements activated in the left-hand column are imported.
 This makes it possible, for example, to initially load a file that still contains legacy light sources, cameras or materials only via the Datasmith import and then, in a second step, to load only the animated figures of this project with the Interchange workflow.
 Or you can select only certain meshes or materials from an extensive Cinema 4D scene that you want to use in the Unreal Editor.
-For complex Cinema 4D projects, however, it can also be useful to save the desired elements separately in Cinema 4D to make it easier to select the assets actually required when importing them into the Unreal Editor.
+For complex projects, however, it can also be useful to have the desired elements saved separately in Cinema 4D in order to make it easier to select the assets actually required when importing in the Unreal Editor and, if necessary, to be able to configure the appropriate import options more easily.
 This section explains how to import Cinema 4D scenes via Datasmith.

 As the right-hand column of the following image shows, the properties used for each element selected in the left-hand list are displayed for checking and adjustment.
 For example, you can directly see which textures are used in materials.